 There are a lot of misconceptions about what Google is saying about mobile SEO.
-First and foremost, Google doesn't mandate the use of Responsive Web Design (RWD) as best practice for SEO.
-Google expressly says "Google does not favor any particular URL format as long as they are all accessible to both Googlebot and Googlebot-Mobile” the bots Google uses to crawl desktop and Smartphone specific content.
+First and foremost, Google doesn’t mandate the use of Responsive Web Design (RWD) as the best practice for SEO.
+Google expressly says: “Google does not favor any particular URL format as long as they are all accessible to both Googlebot and Googlebot-Mobile” the bots Google uses to crawl desktop and Smartphone specific content.
 And it’s worth noting here that Google is crawling desktop and mobile content separately.
-Secondly Google unequivocally says upfront “Google supports smartphone-optimized sites in three configurations”; those being RWD, content adaptation, and separate mobile sites.
+Secondly, Google unequivocally says upfront “Google supports smartphone-optimized sites in three configurations”; those being RWD, content adaptation, and separate mobile sites.

-Google says it recommends RWD for smartphone sites “because using a single URL for a piece of content makes it easier for your users to interact with, share, and link to your content, and a single URL for the content helps Google's algorithms assign the indexing properties for the content".
-This is often taken to mean that the only choice is between Responsive Web Design (RWD) and a "separate site" when these are not the only options.
-You can easily have a “single site” that uses device detection, just like Google and many other large companies do where content adaptation is done server side to maximise the speed and quality of the experience delivered to the device.
+Google says it recommends RWD for smartphone sites “because using a single URL for a piece of content makes it easier for your users to interact with, share, and link to your content, and a single URL for the content helps Google’s algorithms assign the indexing properties for the content”.
+This is often taken to mean that the only choice is between Responsive Web Design (RWD) and a “separate site” when these are not the only options.
+You can easily have a “single site” that uses device detection, just like Google and many other large companies do where content adaptation is done server side to maximize the speed and quality of the experience delivered to the device.
 Google itself doesn’t use RWD for any of its core products.
 So what Google says is not always what Google does.

 RWD (where sites are adaptive on the client side), is not always the best option, either from the perspective of bandwidth efficiency or mobile SEO.
 For mobile SEO, the main problem concerns the indexing of the mobile version of the site.
 Building a responsive site which adapts to a device with a full browser, just does not guarantee your site will be indexed by Google as a mobile website.
 If the mobile version has the same URL as the desktop version, it may simply be ignored by their mobilebot search engine.
 And this is the nub of the issue, the mobile version of the website may not be indexed as a mobile site and will not be ranked as such (as highlighted here by SeoMoz).